Cockchafer: Adults

 Adults of M. melolontha reach sizes of 25 to 30 mm in length.
-Behind their heads they have a black pronotum covered with short hairs.
+They have a dark head with two antennae, each of which has multiple segments.
+Behind their heads, they have a dark pronotum covered with short hairs.
 This black coloration distinguishes them from their close relative M. hippocastani, whose pronotum is brown.
-The top of their bodies have hard, brown elytra and a black thorax, while their underside is black and partly white on the sides.
-They have a dark head with two antennae with ten segments each.
-Male cockchafers have seven "leaves" on their antennae, whereas the females have only six.
+The top of their bodies has reddish brown elytra and a black abdomen which is partly white on the sides.
+Male cockchafers have seven flattened leaflike extensions on their antennae, whereas the females have only six.
+Genetically, M. melolontha is historically divergent to M. hippocastani as a research study in 2024 showed that melolontha was found to have a lower genetic differentiation than hippocastani (the forest cockchafer).

 Larvae

-Larvae have 3 stages of development over the course of 3–4 years.
-In the first stage, they are 10–20 mm long, then grow to 30–35 mm in the second year of development, and finally reach their full size of 40–46 mm in their final year of development before emerging.
-In some areas of Eastern Europe the larvae develop for a fourth year.
-They have white bodies that curve into an arc with a black coloration at the abdomen and long, hairy, and well developed legs.
-They have large orange heads with strong, grabbing mandibles.
-On their heads they have 2 small antennae which they use to smell and taste their surroundings while underground.
+M. melolontha larvae typically have three stages of development over the course of 3–4 years.
+In the first stage (L1), they are 10–20 mm long which then grows to 30–35 mm in the second year of development (L2), and reaches 40–46 mm in their final year of development (L3) before emerging.
+In some areas of Eastern Europe, the larvae develop for a fourth year (L4).
+It has a white body, black at the abdominal extremity which curves into a C-shaped arc, and long, hairy, well-developed legs.
+It has a large brown head with strong, grabbing mandibles.
+Its antennae are large and fan-like with the male's larger than those of the female's.
+The larva relies on its olfactory and contact chemosensory senses for underground foraging.